-With these caveats in mind, it is possible to calculate the amount of energy which is produced through voluntarism41 in TSOs of different sizes by estimating the number of hours regularly 'given' by volunteers.
+With these caveats in mind, it is possible to calculate the amount of energy which is produced through voluntarism44 in TSOs of different sizes by estimating the number of hours regularly 'given' by volunteers.

-Proxy financial 'replacement values' of the work of volunteers can be calculated using two measures: the National Minimum Wage and 80% average regional hourly wage as financial benchmarks.
-Estimates were scaled up to regional level using CCR-based population data.
+Proxy financial 'replacement values' of the work of volunteers can be calculated using two measures: the National Minimum Wage and 80% average regional hourly

-40 Supporting large nationals as volunteers in local charity shops would be included providing that federated branches responded to the survey at a local level.
+43 Supporting large nationals as volunteers in local charity shops would be included providing that federated branches responded to the survey at a local level.

-41 In this analysis, average numbers of 'regular volunteers' have been estimated from response data in each of the 5 standardised TSO income categories used in this report: micro TSOs=17.5, small TSOs=20, medium TSOs=25, large TSOs=35, big TSOs=55.
+44 In this analysis, average numbers of 'regular volunteers' have been estimated from response data in each of the 5 standardised TSO income categories used in this report: micro TSOs=17.5, small TSOs=20, medium TSOs=25, large TSOs=35, big TSOs=55.
 Clearly the range of numbers vary considerably in individual organisations, but for a scaling-up exercise, averages must be adopted.
 Similarly, the hours worked by individual volunteers may vary widely, but in this study the average number of hours given by volunteers is estimated at 72 per annum or 6 per month.
 The emphasis is on regular volunteers.
 In micro and smaller TSOs only, this includes the contribution of trustees and committee members who tend to get more directly involved in day-to-day activities or, in very small TSO, the group may be entirely reliant upon them to do so.
 Hours worked are scaled up to FTE employees on the following basis: 7.5-hour days at 220 working days per year.